conor-walker/Pydle/README.md

 ## Future
 I don't anticipate spending a huge amount of time on this in the near future, but small things I'd like to throw in are:
-- Seed-based, so the word is the same when run on a given day - just like the real thing!
 - Make the output slightly prettier, or as pretty as it can be in a terminal.
 No plans of making a full GUI version just yet!
+- Validate that users word is an actual real word

 ## License
 Published under GPL, so go nuts!
 Contributions and forks of any stripe welcome :)